stuart-bennett/openheartnerdery/src/_posts/2013-07-13-setting-up-workflow-on-windows.markdown

 If you find that Jekyll outputs a warning along the lines of...

+{% highlight text %}
 [your ruby build path]/spawn.rb:162: warning: cannot close fd before spawn Liquid Exception: No such file or directory [reference to a jekyll post]
+{% endhighlight %}

 ...then you'll also probably notice that your files have been generated but are empty!
 Sure enough <a href="http://stackoverflow.com/questions/17364028/jekyll-on-windows-pygments-not-working">someone has got a fix for this on StackOverflow</a>.
 It boils to down to an issue with the gem "pygments" (which was installed when we did a gem install of jekyll) as per the Stack Overflow post, downgrade the version of pygments to 0.5.0 like so:

 {% highlight bat %}